pimcore/generic-data-index-bundle/doc/04_Searching_For_Data_In_Index/README.md

                 ->setPageSize(50)
                 ->setPage(1);

-    $allIds = $searchResultIdListService->getAllIds($dataObjectSearch); // returns an ordered array of IDs for the full search result without pagination
+    $allIds = $searchResultIdListService->getAllIds($dataObjectSearch); // returns an array of IDs for the full search result without pagination
-    $idsOnPage = $searchResultIdListService->getIdsForCurrentPage($dataObjectSearch); // returns an ordered array of IDs for the current page
+    $idsOnPage = $searchResultIdListService->getIdsForCurrentPage($dataObjectSearch); // returns an array of IDs for the current page
 }
 ```